 An ERISA surety is a type of bond that protects an employee retirement plan from losses incurred through dishonesty or fraud by fiduciaries who handle the plan’s funds.
 These bonds are sometimes called Fidelity Bonds.
 They are similar to an insurance policy, but they do not have a deductible and the retirement plan itself is the beneficiary instead of a person.

-Who needs an ERISA bond?
+Who needs one?

 Almost every type of business is required to have ERISA surety bond coverage if it offers an employer-sponsored retirement plan.
 There are a few exceptions, which are covered below.
 Employers that do have proper coverage are required to cover every person who is responsible for handling funds or property of employee retirement plans.
 They are important to have because you need to protect your employee benefit plan from the risk of loss due to dishonesty or fraud on behalf of the individual who maintains plan funds or other property.

-Who is exempt from having an E-bond?
+Who is exempt from having one?

-How do E-bonds work?
+How do they work?